vishal48-tech/vishal48-tech/README.md

 - Transfer learning, fine tuning, optimizing models.
 - Developing static/interactive dashboards.
 - Developing AI agents for future softwares with evaluation and observability.
+- Using agentic engineering for fast and reliable development.

 ## Programming